Azambuja Rail Line

 Eating and Drinking in Lisbon

-Nevertheless, a dozen or so traditional Portuguese establishments do remain in the street (2016) though these are now tending to clump towards the northern end of the street, near the Praça Figueira, where tourists are an ever increasing proportion of the clientele.
+Nevertheless, a dozen or so traditional Portuguese establishments do remain in the street (2019) though these are now tending to clump towards the northern end of the street, near the Praça Figueira, where tourists are an ever increasing proportion of the clientele.
 Nevertheless, a number of the surviving restaurants are still frequented to varying degrees by local residents too.
 Pictured, left, is the interior of the Lagosta Vermelha restaurant, one of the best, but which sadly closed in 2007/08 to be replaced by an Indian-Italian set-up!
-However its sister restaurant the Marisqueira Popular, whose advert is seen, right, does survive.
+However its sister restaurant the Marisqueira Popular does survive (2019).

 Right: the price list in the Café Tropical, Almada.
 Some of the terms listed below can be seen on the image.